EstevaoMGomes/NovosTalentos/README.md

 confinement region.
 Furthermore, to replace the need for hundreds of simulations per optimization step, we make use of automatic differentiation by implementing the guiding-center equations, magnetic field solver, and optimization routines in JAX.
-This allows us to streamline optimization efforts, and create a specialized, but very fast, numerical tool, to optimize force- free stellarator equilibria.
+This allows us to streamline optimization efforts, and create a specialized, but very fast, numerical tool, to optimize force-free stellarator equilibria.
 As force-free equilibria are usually the first step in determining the viability of a device, such optimizations will be able to guide future designs based on ideal MHD equilibria.